discreet/kube-bootstrap/README.md

 `homebrew` along with `fzf` for fuzzy matching on cluster contexts.
 You can learn more about `kubectx` from their [GitHub page](https://github.com/ahmetb/kubectx).

+### Build

+Since `kube-bootstrap` is still in development and changing rapidly the best way to use the tool right now is to clone the repository and execute `go run main.go`.

 ### TODO

 - [ ] Generate `kube.config`